LesterTheTester/judy/README.md

 them that their CI builds failed for inane reasons such as coding style checks, unittests, or dependencies that they could have easily tested before checkin?

-Enter @JudyTheJudgementalChicken.
+Enter <b>JudyTheJudgementalChicken</b>.
 She clucks so you don't have to!

 <img src='http://s3.amazonaws.com/content-test/crash.jpg' width=300>
 <img src='http://s3.amazonaws.com/content-test/lint.jpg' width=300>